oriolakolawole/BugReports/README.md

 - Introduce account lockouts or timeouts after repeated failures
 - Apply request and API rate limiting
 - Enforce OTP or MFA for additional protection

+---

+### Vulnerability: Broken Authentication – Password Reset Link Remains Active

+**Description:**
+When a user creates an account on `[REDACTED_URL]` and requests a password reset, a password reset link is sent to their email.
+If the user changes their password directly from within their account (via the Account Settings page) **without using the reset link**, the previously issued reset link **remains active**.

+As a result, if the user later accesses the old password reset link, they can still reset their password.
+This behavior poses a security risk because an attacker who intercepts or obtains an old reset link could still take over the account, even after the user has already changed their password.

+**Steps to Reproduce:**
+1. Sign up for an account on `[REDACTED_URL]`.
+2. Request a password reset for your account.
+3. Without using the reset link sent to your email, log in to your account.
+4. From the Account Settings page (`[REDACTED_URL]/profile`), change your password.
+5. Return to your email inbox and click the old password reset link received in Step 2.
+6. Observe that the reset link is still valid and allows password change.

+**Expected Result:**
+- Any previously issued password reset links should be **invalidated immediately** once the user:
+  - Changes their password from within the account, or
+  - Successfully resets their password via a reset link.
+- Attempting to use an expired/invalid reset link should result in an error such as:
+  *“This password reset link is no longer valid.”*

+**Actual Result:**
+- The old reset link remains **active and functional**, even after the user has changed their password from the account settings.
+- This allows reuse of outdated reset links, enabling unauthorized password changes.

+**Impact:**
+- An attacker who gains access to an old password reset link (via email compromise, leaked logs, or man-in-the-middle attacks) can reset the victim’s password at any time.
+- This leads to **account takeover**, exposing sensitive data and enabling fraudulent activities.

+**Recommendations:**
+- Immediately **invalidate all active reset tokens** once a password change occurs (either via account settings or another reset flow).
+- Enforce **single-use password reset links**.
+- Add an **expiration time** (e.g., 15 minutes) to reset links.
+- Monitor and log password reset token usage for anomaly detection.

+---